clementpoh/logic/chapter1.md

 Leibniz made symbolic progress around the mid 17th century.
 He was a great mathematician, discovering calculus independently of Newton.
-Others would later lambaste Leibniz for plagiarising Newton who is credited as the conventional creator of calculus; however it’s Leibniz rather than Newtonian notation now in common use.
-Leibniz’s leap was his understanding that representation is relevant to human thought, and the idea that much reasoning could be reduced to mathematical calculation.
+Others would later lambaste Leibniz for plagiarising Newton who is credited as the conventional creator of calculus; however it's Leibniz rather than Newtonian notation now in common use.
+Leibniz's leap was his understanding that representation is relevant to human thought, and the idea that much reasoning could be reduced to mathematical calculation.